maubanel/GMS2-4-Directions/rotate-down/README.md

 var temp = angle_difference(image_angle, angle);
 ```

 We need to find the fastest route between two angles,  So if the angle is 90° apart, we not want to rotate -270° we want to take the shortest route either clockwise or counter clockwise.
-This is what the **angle_difference(image_anlge, angle)** function returns.
-The quickest way to our desitation!
+This is what the **angle_difference(image_anlge, angle)** function returns the quickest angle to our desitation!

 ```
 if (angle - image_angle == 180) temp *= -1;